SalieriC/SWIM/documentation/Sound Effects per actor.md

 # Sound Efects per actor
 SWIM enables you to have different sound effects (SFX) for each actor in your game.
-Utilising this you can make the a dying goblin sound different than a dying dragon for example.
+Utilising this you can make a dying goblin sound different than a dying dragon for example.

 ## Setting up actor SFX
 Setting sound effects up is easy: